kubedb/docs/docs/guides/proxysql/tls/configure/index.md

 `KubeDB` supports providing TLS/SSL encryption for `ProxySQL`.
 This tutorial will show you how to use `KubeDB` to deploy a `ProxySQL` with TLS/SSL configuration.

-> While talking about TLS secured connections in ProxySQL, we know there are two types of connections in ProxySQL.
+> While talking about TLS secured connections in `ProxySQL`, we know there are two types of connections in `ProxySQL`.
 The first one is the client-to-proxy and second one is proxy-to-backend.
 The first type is refered as frontend  connection and the second one as backend.
-As for the backend connection, is will be TLS secured automatically if the necessary ca_bundle is provided with the appbinding.
+As for the backend connection, it will be TLS secured automatically if the necessary ca_bundle is provided with the `appbinding`.
 And as for the frontend connections to be TLS secured, in this tutorial we are going to discuss how to achieve it with KubeDB operator.

 ## Before You Begin